 Graeme joined the AISM team in 2013.
 His experience in Australia includes teaching students from 5-12 years of age as a classroom teacher and an IT specialist, and running a Junior School boarding house for eight to eleven year old boys.
 His leadership experience includes Deputy Head and Curriculum Coordinator at Newington College, Lindfield, and Head of Primary at Bishop Druitt College, Coffs Harbour, the largest independent school in regional NSW.
 Graeme loves all sports, but particularly enjoys football, golf, and running.
 He has a strong interest in pastoral care and believes respect, manners and giving of your best at all times is non negotiable.

 Masters in Science, Bachelor of Science, Diploma in Education, Diploma in Management

-Ivan has been an educator for more than 20 years.
-In this time he has worked in boarding and day schools in Perth, Western Australia.
+Ivan has been an educator for over 25 years.
+In this time he has predominantly worked in boarding and day schools in Perth, Western Australia.
 He was previously Head of Mathematics, then Learning Technologies Manager, then Head of Middle Years at Hale School and for nine years the Associate Principal Senior School at Peter Moyes Anglican Community School.

 Head of Operations

 Master of Business Administration (Charles Sturt University), Bachelor of Science (Hull University), Fellow of The Chartered Association of Certified Accountants (FCCA), UK and Member of The Malaysian Institute of Accountants (MIA)

 Upon completion of ten years studying and working in the UK, she returned to Malaysia to work for Western Digital, leading the implementation of HRM payroll and the electronic time recording system to manage an increased headcount to 6000 employees.